FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 to the arithmetic average of the individual per-interface forwarding rates that would be produced by the RFC 2285 procedure.

-{::comment}

-    MB79: Do we have an authoritative reference where this is defined?
-            If not, please add an definition entry early in the terminology section.

-    VP: Add reference.

-    MK: Edited.
-Added reference to RFC2544.

-{:/comment}

-{::comment}

-    MB80: Why both?

-    VP: Add explanations to Traffic Profile subsection.

-    MK: Edited.
-But shouldn't it say "sum of" instead of "arithmetic average"?
-Unless specified, Trial Forwarding Rate is an aggregate rate, not per interface, as it is representating capability of DUT/SUT not a subset of it associated with particular interface :)

-    VP: DONE: Checked, it is average.

-{:/comment}

 &nbsp;
 : For more complex traffic patterns, such as many-to-one as mentioned in Section 3.3.2 Partially Meshed Traffic of [RFC2285],